ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-04-hanging-out-with-the-mercedes-gang.md

 ![Test drive during the sunset](/assets/images/IMG_1466.jpg)

 I really enjoyed the ride in Stefan's 407D.
-It's definitely a different experience than driving in its littler brother.
+It's definitely a different experience than driving in its little brother.
 Who knows, maybe one day, I'll move from the T1 into the T2 model? :wink: